≡ Menu

 Why do life insurance companies care if I’ve been diagnosed with Scleroderma or Crest Syndrome?

-We wanted to take a moment and discuss exactly what Scleroderma is a well as highlight some of the most common symptoms/complications of this disease so that we might gain a better understanding of what a life insurance underwriter will be looking for when making his or her decision about your life insurance application.
+This is why we wanted to take a moment to discuss precisely what Scleroderma is and highlight some of its most common symptoms/complications so that we might better understand what a life insurance underwriter will be looking for when deciding on your life insurance application.

 Scleroderma or Crest Syndrome Defined: